 - Education: Use restricted for payment of education tuition⁄fees and⁄or expenses ancillary to participation in an approved education program.
 The money order⁄cashier’s check must be clearly marked as “education.”

 The Cashier's Check or Money OrderThe sub-account you will be depositing money into for the inmate must be written on the cashier's check or money order.
+Include both the inmate's full name and six-digit DOC number on the payee line.

 The Letter/Document(s)The letter/document(s) inside the envelope accompanying the funds must have the inmate's full name and six-digit DOC number, and must be addressed to the same inmate written on the outside of the envelope.